Thierry123/Thierry123.github.io/_posts/2017-2-16-House_prices.md

 ### Modeling the data

 I started with statsmodels and sklearn linear regressions.
 They provide the same results, but both were useful for different reasons for my next step.
-At this stage, the r^2 is at 0.891, which seems excellent and might be overfitting.
+At this stage, the r^2 is at 0.892, which seems excellent and might be overfitting.

 In order to eliminate some additional features (and reduce the overfitting), I compared the p-values from the statsmodels linear regression.
-One feature with high p-values and what I considered as low contributions (feature coeff * feature avg value) was eliminated: RoofStyle and RoofMaterial.
-The linear regression was run again and resulted in an r^2 of 0.889.
-The cross-validation (5 folds) resulted in an r^2 of 0.878.
+One feature with high p-values and what I considered as low contributions (feature coeff * feature avg value) was eliminated: MoSold, RoofStyle and RoofMaterial.
+The linear regression was run again and resulted in an r^2 of 0.891.
+The cross-validation (5 folds) resulted in an r^2 of 0.881.
 Below is a scatter plot of the actual sale prices vs. predicted, as per the second iteration of the model.

 ![Image](../images/ames_act_pred.png)